-Sr. Director, Policy and Regulatory Affairs
+Vice-President, Policy and Regulatory Affairs

 Marie earned a Master’s degree in Management from the University d’Évry in France and a Master’s degree in Economics from the University of Ottawa.
 Before joining the Dairy Processors Association of Canada, Marie worked with the Canadian Dairy Commission and the Dairy Farmers of Canada.
-As Senior Director of Policy and Regulatory Affairs, Marie applies her experience and knowledge to advocate for a collaborative vision for the Canadian dairy industry.
+As the Vice-President of Policy and Regulatory Affairs, Marie applies her experience and knowledge to advocate for a collaborative vision for the Canadian dairy industry.

 Marie is responsible for chairing DPAC’s committees pertaining to her role (Dairy Regulatory Technical Committee, Animal welfare), analyzing emerging international and national trends impacting the Canadian dairy sector, and representing DPAC on national dairy policy committees.

 Chathu holds a Bachelor of Science in Agriculture (2014), an MSc in Agricultural Economics (2016).

 Chathu is responsible for advancing key areas including: regulatory affairs, animal welfare, environmental sustainability.
 She works with members, DPAC committees and other stakeholders regularly to conduct program analysis, and formulate policy and dairy industry positions.